iancoffey/deis/docs/customizing_deis/choosing-a-scheduler.rst

       Kubernetes units.
     - Kubernetes implements resource-based scheduling.
 Specifying limits will create a reservation of that resource on the node.
+    - When changing schedulers from k8s to another, the etcd keys in ``/registry/services/specs`` will have to be removed before apps can be routed.

 .. _mesos_scheduler: